Demeuldre/AnimeDB/README.md

 ##  Features
 <ul>
-	<li>**Anime List Display:**Browse through a list of anime series with detailed information such as title, genres, episodes, status, and rating.</li>
+	<li><b>Anime List Display:</b>Browse through a list of anime series with detailed information such as title, genres, episodes, status, and rating.</li>
-	<li>**Anime Details View:**Each anime entry includes a high-quality image, synopsis, and additional details like the number of episodes and the anime’s current status (ongoing or completed).</li>
+	<li><b>Anime Details View:</b>Each anime entry includes a high-quality image, synopsis, and additional details like the number of episodes and the anime’s current status (ongoing or completed).</li>
-	<li>**Favorites Management:** Users can mark anime as favorites for quicker access, with favorite status saved within the app.</li>
+	<li><b>Favorites Management:</b> Users can mark anime as favorites for quicker access, with favorite status saved within the app.</li>
-	<li>**Seamless Image Loading:** Anime images are loaded dynamically from a remote source using the Picasso library, with a fallback placeholder for missing images.</li>
+	<li><b>Seamless Image Loading:</b> Anime images are loaded dynamically from a remote source using the Picasso library, with a fallback placeholder for missing images.</li>
-	<li>**Responsive UI:** The app is optimized to provide a smooth user experience with a custom list view and dynamic content loading through a progress bar.</li>
+	<li><b>Responsive UI:</b> The app is optimized to provide a smooth user experience with a custom list view and dynamic content loading through a progress bar.</li>
-	<li>**Real-time Data Retrieval:** The app fetches anime data from a remote server, ensuring that the information is up-to-date, and handles JSON responses efficiently.</li>
+	<li><b>Real-time Data Retrieval:</b> The app fetches anime data from a remote server, ensuring that the information is up-to-date, and handles JSON responses efficiently.</li>
 </ul>